 This beautiful bouquet starts big and full at the top and then cascades down to the bottom with less flowers in the shape of a tear drop.
 These can either be simple or extravagant.

-Hand tied bouquets are individual stems of your chosen flowers.
-Loosely arranged and then all tied together, by ribbon usually.
-The stems are comfortably held in your hand.
+Hand tied bouquets are individual stems of your chosen flowers, loosely arranged and then all tied together, by ribbon usually and the stems are comfortably held in your hand.

 Over the Arm Bouquet

-Perfect for a rustic or outdoor woodland wedding and popular with the boho bride.
-A wild flower bouquet is a much bigger arrangement of wild flowers normally adorned with ribbons, feathers and pampas grass.
+Perfect for your rustic or outdoor woodland wedding and popular with the boho bride, a wild flower bouquet is a much bigger arrangement of wild flowers normally adorned with ribbons, feathers, pampas grass.

 Top tip for holding your chosen bouquet: Hold the bouquet at your belly button slightly tipped forward so the front of the flowers can be seen by your guests and your arms slightly bent and relaxed.

 A Corsage is a delicate arrangement of a few flowers that match the bridal bouquet for your wedding party (mother of the bride, mother of the groom and so on).
 Pinned to their outfit on the right and facing downwards with the stem pointing up.
 Or you have a wrist corsage tied on with ribbon like a bracelet, which is more popular now for the bridesmaids.